OlegTar/UploadDragNDrop/README.md

 </body>
 </html>
 ```
-you can see example here: http://xn--c1abmgrdmpk4e.xn--p1ai/javascript/uploadjs/
+You can see this example here: http://xn--c1abmgrdmpk4e.xn--p1ai/javascript/uploadjs/

 ##server side (PHP):
 ```